rmavrichev/Zabbix-Proxmox/README.md

-Zabbix - Proxmox/QM
+Zabbix - Proxmox/KVM
 ==============

-Zabbix Template for monitoring cpu(only qty)/memory/network/etc... of your Proxmox/QM Server
+Zabbix Template for monitoring cpu(only qty)/memory/network/etc... of your Proxmox/KVM Server, using "qm" command for LLD and getting values.
 This Template implements *low level discovery* to automatically discover all of your guest systems after you applied the template to a host